 During the two year lull that existed between the time of the train wreck outside Williams, Arizona, but before I started traveling around the desert southwest with my uncle and interacting with Native Americans, I met a person of similar stripe as a tribal spiritual elder, albeit non-tribal affiliated, called a curandero.
 Among those who claim to know about such things most would agree, although there are similarities and maybe even some overlapping, there are big differences in the roles of what a curandero can and does in the world and that of a tribal spiritual elder.
 However, up to the point in my life that I met the curandero I had no call to differentiate any differences because, truth be told, I didn't even know there were differences, and, at the time as things played out there was no need to know.

-Not long after my mother died and following at least two failed attempts with me being placed with other foster couples I was sent down to live with my younger brother in a no sidewalk mostly dirt-street rural area some distance east of San Diego almost right on top of the Mexican border.
+Not long after my mother died and following at least two on-and-off attempts with me being placed with my grandmother, I was sent down to live with my younger brother in a no sidewalk mostly dirt-street rural area some distance east of San Diego almost right on top of the Mexican border.

 The couple's house was built on a corner lot, with the front door facing the street to the north and the east side of the house facing the cross street.
 Our closest neighbors lived just to the west of us, our houses separated a short distance by a dirt field created by the joining of our two adjacent yards with no fence or markings dividing either of the properties.
 Toward the end of the neighbor's backyard was a decidedly old rough-hewn trellis like structure with a dirt floor and wide gaps between the boards that formed the walls and roof.
 Dead grape vines that when alive had crawled all over a good part of the structure covering a large but uneven portion of the the walls and roof, in turn allowing patches of shadow-like dark and light into the interior.
 The shed or shack or lean-to, whatever you want to call it, had only three walls, the right and left sides and the back, with the front wide open across it's full width and height.
 At the entrance and inside along the walls were hanging gourds and chili peppers.
 In the middle of the area on the dirt floor was a roughly built unpainted weathered wooden table and two equally as roughly built chairs.